Gabesiegel/Gabesiegel/Output.md

     - **Never fabricate hyperlink URLs.
 Each URL much be from CorePendium**
 - **Triple check hyperlinks are included in your response for all medications, calculators, scores, pathways, etc.**
 - Ensure the response starts with the answer to the question.
 If there is any preamble to the response, remove this text so only the response remains.
--Triple check that all information used in risk calculation or scoring tools was explicitly provided in the user input, revise score if not.
+- **Triple check that all information used in risk calculation or scoring tools was explicitly provided in the user input, revise score if not.**
+- **Triple check that no information or links were used from the Few-shot examples**

 !!
-WARNING: Do not include any information or citations from the few-shot examples in your response.
+WARNING: Do not include any information, citations, links from the few-shot examples in your response.

 **DO NOT fabricate OR APPROXIMATE INFORMATION, HYPERLINKS, OR CITATIONS.
 ALL hyperlinks and citations must be from CorePendium.
 REMEMBER ZERO TOLERANCE FOR MISPLACED CITATIONS.
 MISPLACED CITATIONS = FAILURE**